ejduwell/batchScratcher/README.md

 1. Open MATLAB
 2. Add the root project folder to your MATLAB path (if not already done)
 3. Locate and run the main entry-point script(s) — found in the top level of the folder (e.g., `submitBatchClstrJobMain.m`).
-4.

-### First open 'submitBatchClstrJobMain.m' and update the parameters under the 'Set Pars' section:
+### 1) Open 'submitBatchClstrJobMain.m' and update the parameters under the 'Set Pars' section:

 ```matlab
 %% Set Pars